 Before teaching at St. Ann I taught at Mt.
 Olivet Preschool, where I worked with the 4 yr old class.
 I enjoy working with the children and watching them discover new experiences.

-Preschool Director & Teacher (4 Years Old - Half Day)
+Preschool Teacher (4 Years Old - Full Day)

 Mrs. Joanne Pedone